Get With the Program : Context and Neo-Romanticism

 for safe landings, but

 like a black thread about

 to snap, as it strains

 bubbles lunge up to

 All through September and October, an eerie feeling hung in the air around me, and around Center City in general- a sense of something misplaced, and of energies moving in strange subterranean directions.
-For two weeks in November, Philly enjoyed unusually warm weather- I could not write, and suffered a minor nervous breakdown- strange visions of grisly murders and violence in general, alternating with a sense that Center City was suffering a major, unwanted L.A. invasion; that many of my new acquaintances were stooges of one form or another.
+For two weeks in November, Philly enjoyed unusually warm weather- I could not write, and suffered a minor nervous breakdown, distinguished by strange visions of grisly murders and violence in general, alternating with a sense that Center City was suffering a major, unwanted L.A. invasion, and that many of my new acquaintances were stooges of one form or another.
 If blood had been spilled around me, I had not seen it- but, by late '09, I felt it intuitively.